Entheogen: Oceania

+Pituri, also known as mingkulpa, is a mixture of leaves and wood ash traditionally chewed as a stimulant (or, after extended use, a depressant) by Aboriginal Australians widely across the continent.
+Leaves are gathered from any of several species of native tobacco (Nicotiana) or from at least one distinct population of the species Duboisia hopwoodii.
+Various species of Acacia, Grevillea and Eucalyptus are burned to produce the ash.
+The term "pituri" may also refer to the plants from which the leaves are gathered or from which the ash is made.
+Some authors use the term to refer only to the plant Duboisia hopwoodii and its leaves and any chewing mixture containing its leaves.

 In religion

-Shamans all over the world and in different cultures have traditionally used entheogens, especially psychedelics, for their religious experiences.
+Shamans all over the world and in different cultures have traditionally used drugs, especially psychedelics, for their religious experiences.
 In these communities the absorption of drugs leads to dreams (visions) through sensory distortion.
 The psychedelic experience is often compared to non-ordinary forms of consciousness such as those experienced in meditation, and mystical experiences.
 Ego dissolution is often described as a key feature of the psychedelic experience.

-Entheogens used in the contemporary world include biota like peyote (Native American Church), extracts like ayahuasca (Santo Daime, União do Vegetal), and synthetic drugs like 2C-B (Sangoma, Nyanga, and Amagqirha).
+Entheogens used in the contemporary world include biota like peyote (Native American Church), extracts like ayahuasca (Santo Daime, União do Vegetal).

 Entheogens also play an important role in contemporary religious movements such as the Rastafari movement.

 Hinduism

 Bhang is an edible preparation of cannabis native to the Indian subcontinent.
 It has been used in food and drink as early as 1000 BCE by Hindus in ancient India.